pennersr/django-allauth/README.rst

 ACCOUNT_SIGNUP_PASSWORD_VERIFICATION (=True)
   When signing up, let the user type in his password twice to avoid typ-o's.

+ACCOUNT_PASSWORD_COMPLEXITY (=a callable returning True) A callable (or string of the form `'some.module.callable_name'`) that takes a password as it's only argument and rasies a ValidationError if it doesn't match the chosen criteria.

 ACCOUNT_UNIQUE_EMAIL (=True)
   Enforce uniqueness of e-mail addresses.